System Design Space

 The middle of the prompt “sags”

-Models can better “see” the beginning and end of a prompt.
-Information in the middle is often ignored or processed less well.
+Models usually pay more attention to the beginning and end of a prompt.
+Information in the middle is more likely to be ignored or weighted less.

 Authors' recommendation: